 Multiple teams "fixing" the same problem and leaving both versions live

-This aligns with how practitioners describe duplicate initialization and is echoed across community debugging discussions.
+This aligns with how practitioners describe duplicate initialization, and it's echoed across community debugging discussions.

 What Pixel Helper Can't Tell You (Use These Tools Instead)